muratk3n/thirdwave/en/README.md

 "@jonty

-Out of curiosity I dug into how NFT's actually reference the media you're "buying" and my eyebrows are now orbiting the moon
+Out of curiosity I dug into how NFT's actually reference the media you're 'buying' and my eyebrows are now orbiting the moon

 Short version: